Francisco A. CASTELLANOS-SOSA

 Research interests

-My research interests are applied economics, labor economics, and public economics.
-I attend policy-related topics such as international trade, income inequality, immigration, energy consumption, financial crises, political turnovers, and dynamics of local labor markets.
+I am interested in performing research on applied economics, labor economics, and public economics.
+Attending policy-relevant topics such as international trade, income inequality, immigration, energy consumption, financial crises, political turnovers, and dynamics of local labor markets in Mexico, European countries, and the United States.